LoadPipe/hamza-chat/docker-v2/README.md

 docker exec -i docker-v2-db-1 mysql -u root -proot-password hnschat -e "UPDATE domains set session='the_value_in_c' WHERE domain='hamzamarket'"
 ```

 4d.
-Check if domain session is updated in db (a test domain was created in init.sql):
+Check if domain session is updated in db (a test domain was created in init.sql), if 4(e) is correct, a result should return with the session value:
 ```bash
 docker exec -i docker-v2-db-1 mysql -u root -proot-password hnschat -e "SELECT session FROM domains WHERE domain='hamzamarket';"
 ```